convox/docs/docs/console/rbac.md

 - **Read Dashboard**: View-only access to the organization dashboard.
 - **Read Jobs**: View-only access to job statuses and logs.

-### DeveloperV2
+### Administrator

-The **DeveloperV2** role is focused on application development and deployment.
-This role grants control over applications while providing read-only visibility into certain organizational resources.
+The **Administrator** role provides full access across all resources and permissions within the platform.

-A DeveloperV2 can:
+An Administrator can:
-- **Write Applications**: Full control over application deployment and management.
+- **Write All Resources**: Full control over all platform resources, including:
-- **Read Dashboard**: View-only access to the organization dashboard.
+  - Billing
-- **Read Jobs**: View-only access to job statuses and logs.
+  - Users
-- **Read Racks**: View-only access to rack details.
+  - Audit Logs

 ## Defining Role Permissions